 What happens when times are tough?
 The fault is yours.
 A string of self-appointed advisors will say you should have done things a little differently but will not tell you the weight of that ‘differently.’

-Being a woman is the honorable passion of wanting to fulfill not just your life’s desires but also the desires of many more people.
+Being a woman is the honourable passion of wanting to fulfil not just your life’s desires but also the desires of many more people.

 You rise, you fall.
 You sail with hope, and You sink with cynics.

 With all the tide around you, you still rise with passion, because you have faith that things will work out just right and when they go wrong, you don’t mind because your love is to hustle in the bustle and succeed to make everyone happy.